top of page

 Italy has introduced financial incentives to attract new residents, offering tax advantages to a wide range of people from foreign nationals and high-net-worth individuals to retirees and 'inpatriates', or those who have lived abroad such as graduated students who are thinking of returning:

-The requirements for resident differs and can be complex and exemptions may apply, so taking advice is essential but options include, among others:
+The requirements for resident differs, can be complex and exemptions may apply, so taking advice is essential but options include, among others:

 • attracting investment by 'new' residents and HNW individuals who have been non-resident for 9 out of 10 years prior to moving to Italy, applying a substitute tax on annual foreign income up to €100,000 with the option to include family members at €25,000 each